Phumzile Van Damme: National Assembly of South Africa: 2014–2021

 In the May 2014 general election, ranked 19th on the DA's national party list, Van Damme was elected to a seat in the National Assembly, the lower house of the Parliament of South Africa.
 Aged 31, she was one of the youngest members of the house.
 On 30 May 2014, she additionally became one of the DA's two national spokespersons: in anticipation of an increased workload, she and Marius Redelinghuys were jointly appointed to replace Mmusi Maimane, who had been elected as Leader of the Opposition.'
-Ater Redelinghuys resigned in 2015, she held the position alongside Refiloe Nt'sekhe.
+After Redelinghuys resigned in 2015, she held the position alongside Refiloe Nt'sekhe.

 During her first year as a parliamentarian Van Damme was viewed as a "rising star" in the DA, and Forbes Magazine named her one of its 20 Youngest Power Women in Africa in December 2014.
 Strongly self-identified as a liberal and as a proponent of "the agency of individuals" and "minimal government interference in people's lives", she was regarded as a leading member of the social liberal camp in the DA, which at the time was ascendant under Maimane's leadership.